acmdas/das_fieldstones/morefieldstones2019.md

 “If learning were profaned by extending it to all kinds of people one would see far more men capable of raising doubts than of resolving them, and many would be better able to oppose truth than to defend it.

 “It is for this reason that statesmen in a well-run country would wish to have as teachers more masters of mechanic arts than of liberal arts.”—*The Political Testament of Cardinal Richelieu*, chapter II (1642)

+## Current News
+Sunday, 03 Nov, 2019

+“To the extent that propaganda is based on current news, it cannot permit time for thought or reflection.
+A man caught up in the news must remain on the surface of the events; he is carried along in the current, and can at no time take a respite to judge and appreciate; he can never stop to reflect ...
+One thought drives away another; old facts are chased by new ones.
+Under these conditions there can be no thought.
+And, in fact modern man does not think about current problems; he feels them.
+He reacts, but he does not understand them any more than he takes responsibility for them.
+He is even less capable of spotting any inconsistency between successive facts; man's capacity to forget is unlimited ...
+This situation makes the 'current-events man' a ready target for propaganda.”—Jacques Ellul, *Propaganda* (1973)